Admin-7/Mr-Robot-techniques/Security-training:-Individuals-versus-Random-Assholes.md

 * Remove "saved fingers" (fingerprint scans) from your smartphone's memory, i.e., use a PIN or passphrase, or if you do choose to use a fingerprint, use only one or two finger's prints.
 (The more fingers you add, the easier it is for someone who is not you to use *their* fingerprint to open your device.)
   * [About Touch ID on iPhone and iPad (Apple iOS)](https://support.apple.com/en-ca/HT201371)
 * Use a password manager (and all that that entails!)
+  * Use strong passwords.
+Most password managers will help you generate these, and the main thing is that they should be long.
+If it's a password you will sometimes have to type in (i.e. your password manager cannot fill it in for you on a particular machine), use a long passphrase with words, words will be easier for you to type than a bunch of random characters.
-  * Do the same for "password reset questions" (i.e., don't answer such questions honestly or with info that is posted to social media)
+  * Generate random passphrases for your "password reset questions".
+Don't answer such questions honestly, because basic facts like where you went to school or your spouse's name can generally be found on social networks and data brokers.